DCSO/MISP-dockerized-docs/docs/changelogs/MISP-dockerized-postfix.md

-# MISP-dockerized-postfix
+#  [DEPRECATED] MISP-dockerized-postfix

 Since Release Candiate 0.3.0 we changed the development process from an Release Canditate change to an feature change development process.

-`Since MISP-dockerized Version 0.3.5 Postfix container is not more used.`
+`Since MISP-dockerized Version 0.3.4 the Postfix container is not more used.
+Postfix is installed on MISP-server since 2.4.97.`

 ## Changelog for Release Candidate 0.3.0
 ### Update Informations